 Instant is cheaper than ground coffee because instant uses Robusta beans, which are cheaper than Arabica beans used for ground.
 Most enthusiasts will rather invest in the ground due to its flavor and caffeine content.

 Instant has a longer shelf-life than ground coffee.
 The ground coffee needs to be stored in air-tight containers to prevent it from losing its taste and flavor.
 Instant coffee has no such storage requirements – a clean and dry container is all it needs.

 Properly storing your ground coffee will help you preserve its freshness longer; it will also ensure you get to enjoy your brew more.
 The best way to store your ground coffee is to keep it away from heat, light, and moisture.

 Keep it shelved

-The best thing you can do for your ground coffee to preserve the taste and freshness is to store it in air-tight containers and placed inside a cool, dark cupboard.
-It’s also best that the coffee is kept in a small container to reduce the amount of air inside the container, thereby slowing oxidization.
+You can do the best thing for your ground coffee to preserve the taste and freshness to store it in air-tight containers and place it inside a cool, dark cupboard.
+It’s also best that the coffee is kept in a small container to reduce air inside the container, thereby slowing oxidization.

 A vacuum-sealed container is a better option.

-You should never store your ground coffee in the refrigerator, or the freezer as this might introduce moisture into your coffee.
+You should never store your ground coffee in the refrigerator or the freezer as this might introduce moisture.
 When you purchase ground coffee, as soon as you open it, transfer the content from the packet it came in into air-tight containers – the packet is not air-tight and, as such, will not keep air out.

-If you enjoy your coffee fresh, you should buy coffee beans and prepare your brew yourself.
-Ground coffee will not stay fresh for as long as coffee beans can.
+If you enjoy your beverage fresh, you should buy beans and prepare your brew yourself.
+Ground coffee will not stay fresh for as long as beans can.

 Is ground coffee good for plants?